 - Financial adviser to Coca-Cola Bottling, in its purchase of manufacturing facilities from The Coca-Cola Company.

 - Financial adviser to Coca-Cola Enterprises, in its merger with Coca-Cola Iberian Partners SA and Coca-Cola Erfrischungsgetränke AG, a wholly owned subsidiary of The Coca-Cola Company.

 - Coca-Cola HBC, in multiple transactions including its:

 - redomicile to Switzerland and relisting on the London Stock Exchange.

 - Collective Brands, in its sale to a consortium including Wolverine Worldwide, Blum Capital Partners and Golden Gate Capital.

-- CSM Bakery, in its pending sale of BakeMark to Pamplona Capital.
+- its pending sale of BakeMark to Pamplona Capital.

-- CSM Bakery, as counsel to Rhône Capital in its acquisition of CSM’s bakery supplies business.
+- as counsel to Rhône Capital in its acquisition of CSM’s bakery supplies business.

 - CVS Health Corporation, in its acquisition of Omnicare.